Minecraft-Java-Edition-Speedrunning/rules/rules.md

 A.10.1) You may remap keys using external programs, but each game input may have only one key, and each key may cause only one game input.
 A.10.a) Example: Shift+F3 cannot be rebound to a singular key.
-A.10.2) If keys are rebound, they must be singular buttons.
+A.10.2) If keys are rebound, they must be to buttons.
 	This excludes but is not limited to:
 	A.10.2.a) Remapping to a scroll-wheel
 A.10.3) You must not rebind the "Attack/Destroy" or "Use Item/Place Block" functions to a keyboard button to abuse repeated inputs.